michaelgraemeshort/michaelgraemeshort.github.io/_posts/2022-08-16-decorators.md

     return middle
 ```

 The inner function takes two arguments (`3` and `4`, in this example) and returns whatever you want it to return.
-You now have all four arguments to play with.
+Now, you have all four arguments to play with.

 ```python
 def multiply(multiplier):